mitchtreece/Bulletin/README.md

 bulletin.taptics.snapping = .impact(.medium)
 ```

-..and many more
+..and many more.
 For more information regarding specific configuration option usage, refer to the code documentation.

 ## SnapKit